David Oyite-Ojok: Return of Milton Obote

-The Presidential Commission now paved the way for the return of Obote and organised what an general election in December 1980.
+The Presidential Commission now paved the way for the return of Obote and organised what a general election in December 1980.
 Oyite-Ojok campaigned on behalf of Obote, using his status as "legendary commander" to rally northerners to his cause.
 Firmly rooted in tribalist ideas, the officer believed that the elections would decide which ethnic group controlled Uganda's wealth.
 Researcher Opiyo Oloya argued that this "was the game as [Oyite-Ojok] saw and played it".
 Despite being an ethnic Lango, Oyite Ojok managed to gain the support of many traditionally marginalised Acholi people.
 The 1980 elections resulted in "victory" for Obote's Uganda Peoples Congress and Obote became president for the second time, confirming Oyite-Ojok as Army Chief of Staff.
 Museveni, who had formed a rival political party, the Uganda Patriotic Front, disputed the result and started a guerrilla war against the government.

 As Army Chief of Staff, Oyite-Ojok was responsible for attempting to defeat the guerrilla armies of Museveni's National Resistance Movement (NRA) and Andrew Kayiira's Uganda Freedom Movement (UFM) which were fighting to overthrow Obote's government.
 With his military experience during the struggle to overthrow Idi Amin, Oyite Ojok proved very effective against these groups.
 However this was done with both military tact and brutality against the population in areas where the guerrilla forces operated.
 This was most prevalent in the Luwero District where the NRA was active and in the capital city, Kampala where the UFM was based.
 In Luwero, thousands of civilians were killed by the army – especially in an area called the 'Luwero Triangle'.
 In Kampala, the army and secret police carried out numerous random arrests which often involved arresting hundreds of people and loading them onto trucks which were then driven to army barracks.
 This phenomenon was called "Panda Gari" ("Climb the Truck") and it instilled widespread fear in the capital as many of those taken to army barracks were beaten or killed.